revanthappasani/my2-Appasani/Mystats.md

 | Basketball | Helps to improve moments in body    |    8           |
 | Volleyball | arm strength can be increased       |    5           |
 | Shuttle    |  Improves eye stability capacity    |    4           |

+---

+## Quotes by Scientists

+> The main thing is not to stop questioning.
+> - *Dr. Albert Einsten*

+> The enemy ok knowledge is not the ignorance, it is illusion of the knowledge.
+> - *Dr. Stephen Hawking*